 An exposed interior concrete block wall will also act as thermal mass, and benefit the rest of the home.
 It will surround the fireplace to help store heat generated, then transfer it through to the master bedroom on the other side.
 The heat transfer through the concrete block wall will also work to heat the south facing master bedroom in winter when the sun hits the concrete block wall on the lounge (north) side.

 The building envelope is also crucial to achieving further thermal performance.
 140mm and 190mm framing will be used for the external wall framing, along with a rigid air barrier (RAB), and wool insulation in the walls and ceiling.
 A warm roof system has been designed for the new roof for its high levels of insulation and high-performance qualities (such as shifting the dew point).
-The new aluminium joinery will be thermally broken with Low-E glass.
+The new aluminium joinery is thermally broken with Low-E glass.

 Aesthetically, timber will be used to soften the concrete and provide a reference to the original timber house.